DJ4Earth/DJ-barotropic-gyre/README.md

 # Differentiable barotropic gyre model

-Our goal with this repo is to find a way to add Enzyme to existing Oceananigans code, namely the barotropic gyre model.
+Our goal is to find a way to add Enzyme to existing Oceananigans code, namely the barotropic gyre model.

 The specific steps to get to an adjoint-able barotropic gyre model are